 - Systems Analysts and Designers

-- AND “anyone wearing the business analysis hat”, meaning anyone responsible for defining a future IT solution
+- AND “anyone wearing the business analysis hat”, meaning anyone responsible for defining digital solutions for the future.

 What Can You Do After the Course?